AssuranceMaladieSec/CertStreamMonitor/README.md

 You can find a configuration file example placed into 'conf' directory.
 Configurable parameters are:
 - `SearchKeywords`: Keywords to look for (with '|' (or) as separator)
-- `DetectionThreshold`: set the minimum number of detected hostnames before writing them to DB.
-Under this value, detected hostnames are only written to logfile.
-Default value: 1.
+- `DetectionThreshold`: set the minimum number of detected SearchKeywords in a hostname before writing it to DB.
+Under this value but above zero, detected hostnames are only written to logfile.
+Default value: 2.
 - `DBFile`: SQLite3 database file (the path and file will be created if don't exist)
 - `TABLEname`: The name of the database table
 - `LogFile`: The logging file (the path and file will be created if don't exist)